selcukorkmaz/bioLeak/README.md

   samples only, then applied to test samples.
 - Supports `glmnet` and `ranger` out of the box.
 - Supports custom learners via `custom_learners`.
+- For data.frame/matrix inputs, columns used for splitting (outcome, group, batch, study, time) are excluded from predictors to avoid ID leakage.

 Custom learner example: